Flank/flank-dashboard/docs/12_state_management_investigation.md

       Store<AppState>(...our reducer, initialState: ...);
 ```

-To inject store into UI we need to use `StoreProvider`
+To inject the store into UI, we need to use `StoreProvider`.

 ```dart
 @override